+Print preview

-- Print preview - The image can be moved by dragging. - Drag the four corners of the image to change the size. - For the shooting information, click [] on the [Text] tab sheet and select the necessary items in the window that appears.
+- The image can be moved by dragging. - Drag the four corners of the image to change the size. - For the shooting information, click [1] on the [Text] tab sheet and select the necessary items in the window that appears.

-To maintain the settings

-The settings of each tab sheet in step 3 are memorized when printing or the [Apply] button is clicked.
+To maintain the settings Contents The settings of each tab sheet in step 3 are memorized when printing or the [Apply] button is clicked.
 The settings can be applied to another image when printing.

-Memorized settings are options in [Printer], [Media], [Media orientation], [Registration marks], [Header], [Footer], and [Image Information], and settings in the [Settings] tab sheet.
+Downloading Memorized settings are options in [Printer], [Media], [Media orientation], Images [Registration marks], [Header], [Footer], and [Image Information], and settings in the [Settings] tab sheet.
+Viewing Images Sorting Images Editing Images Printing Images Processing Large Numbers of RAW Images Remote Shooting Specifying Preferences

-You can set printer profiles (p.142).
+You can set printer profiles (p.132).